MaskingTechnology/jitar/examples/4-integrations/2-vue/README.md

 }
 ```

 The structure of a segment file is very similar to the JavaScript module system.
-In this case, jitar imports `sayHello` from `./shared/sayHello.js`.
+In this case, Jitar imports `sayHello` from `./shared/sayHello.js`.
 Additionally, the access is set to public (private by default).

 Note that the file path is relative to the source root of the application and that it imports the compiled JavaScript file (ends with .js).

 That’s almost it.
-The only thing that’s missing is a bootstrapper starting a Jitar server.
-You need to add a new code file to the source root folder.
+The only thing that’s missing is a bootstrapper for starting a Jitar server.
+For this, add a new code file to the source root folder.
 Here’s what that looks like:

 ```ts
 // src/jitar.ts